Skip to content

 > When using `FORCE`, you must specify a non-zero positive integer.

-Both statements in these two options modify the starting point for the auto-increment bits used in subsequent `AUTO_RANDOM` value generations across all TiDB nodes.
+Both commands modify the starting point for the auto-increment bits used in subsequent `AUTO_RANDOM` value generations across all TiDB nodes.
 They do not affect already allocated IDs.

 ## Restrictions